Filipino Martial Arts and Pacific Archipelago Concepts

 • Polynesian hand, cane and small club fighting

 Essential Filipino Martial Arts is Hock’s generic Filipino system.
-If you get rank in the PAC?
-You automatically get rank in the Essential FMA system.
+If you get rank inmy FMA?
+You automatically get rank in the PAC system too.
+The additional PAC is free.
 Three vital sources are Ernesto Presas and Remy Presas and Inosanto Family collectives of FMA systems.

-Over four decades ago in the 1980s, Hock began amassing the most combative aspects of Filipino Fighting systems and Kali Silat, attaining several black belts and certifications, strengthening it all with his military and police training and experience for a reality check.
+Over four decades ago in the 1980s, Hock began amassing the most combative aspects of Filipino fighting systems, looks into Kali Silat, attaining several black belts and certifications, strengthening it all with his military and police training and experience for a reality check.
 He has spent many years dedicated to finding the common threads, correcting and omitting sport aspects, artsy extravagances and isolating the very essence of combat.
-Hock reports he has never really felt comfortable forced to teach only one.
+Hock reports he has never really felt comfortable forced to teach only one system.
 He blended all these systems with his prior years in other martial arts like karate, kenpo and jujitsu and added his 27 years experience in policing and military training.
-His years of teaching culminated into this hardcore FMA-PAC format.
+His years of teaching culminated into this hardcore Essential FMA-PAC format.

 Hock and GM Ernesto Presas in the Philippines.